Graphics Adventure Games

 The most famous developers of graphics adventure games are Sierra On-Line, LucasFilm / LucasArts and Delphine Software International.
 Of those three the LucasFilm / LucasArts type are by far and away the best.
 On the other hand, Sierra On-Line were all about quantity over quality; thus, I refer to their prolific output as Sierra scribble-slop spam.

-As declared and explained in Best cRPGs and Fallout's Place in 1990s Computer Game History, the point and click adventure game was rendered redundant by Interplay's Fallout of 1997 yet point and click adventure games continued to be churned out for casual gamers for 27 years subsequent, as of 2024.
+As declared and explained in Best cRPGs and Fallout's Place, the point and click adventure game was rendered redundant by Interplay's Fallout of 1997 and yet -- astonishingly -- point and click adventure games continued to be churned out for casual gamers for 28 years subsequent, as of 2025 (cf. Pentiment).

 On-Line Systems released Mystery House for the Apple 2 in May of 1980.
 Mystery House was the first commercially-released graphical adventure game and one of the first horror computer games; it was the start of Sierra's scribble-slop spam; a computer game that anyone could have programmed, written and drawn -- but On-Line Systems were the first to cobble something together and sell it to people whose idea of fun was typing in compass directions and verb-noun commands.